 Unfortunately, you cannot schedule zone cleanup to make the robot work within a particular zone though there is a possibility to program the 360 S6 and Roborock cleaning with block offs.

 Both robots can be controlled manually like a remote radio car.

-Carpet boost & performance
+Carpet boost & cleaning performance

 Smart voice assistants compatibility

-The Xiaomi Roborock is integrated with Amazon Alexa and Google Home and can be a part of your smart home system.
+Both are integrated with Amazon Alexa and Google Home and can be a part of your smart home system.

 Price & where to buy

 360 S6 vs. Roborock S5: what are the main differences